ckkashyap/tinylisp-sdl3/README.md

 # Prerequisites

 1. GNU `make`
-2. `tcc` as the C compiler
+2. Some C compiler.
+Compiles with [tcc](https://www.bellard.org/tcc).
 3. The following libraries
   * `SDL3` with development files
-  * `SDL_ttf` with developmement files
+  * `SDL_ttf` with development files

-On some platforms, the development files some with the libaries by default.
-On others, you must get a developer version of the package.
-To learn more, please see the [development packages section of `DEPENDENCIES.md`](DEPENDENCIES.md#development-packages).
+On some platforms, the development files come with the libaries by default.
+On others, you must get a [development version](DEPENDENCIES.md#development-packages) of the package.

 ## Platform-Specific Instructions

-The following sections of [`DEPENDENCIES.md`](DEPENDENCIES.md) offer best-effort guidance on each specific OS.
+This is incomplete, but such as we have:

 * [Windows](DEPENDENCIES.md#windows) ([Visual Studio Code](DEPENDENCIES.md#visual-studio-code), [mingw-64](DEPENDENCIES.md#mingw-w64), and [MSYS2](DEPENDENCIES.md#msys2))
 * [Mac](DEPENDENCIES.md#mac) (via Homebrew)